open-telemetry/oteps/text/0066-separate-context-propagation.md

   request = NewRequest([request options])

   // Inject the contexts to be propagated.
 Note that there is no direct
-  // reference to tracing or baggage. injectors = Propagation::GetInjectors()
+  // reference to tracing or correlations. injectors = Propagation::GetInjectors()
   context = Propagation::Inject(context, injectors, request.Headers)